Monotone and Conservative Policy Iteration Beyond the Tabular Case: PROBLEM FORMULATION, PROPOSED ALGORITHMS, AND MAIN RESULTS

 RPI's description is given in Algorithm~\ref{alg:RPI}.
-The inequalities in there are meant to hold coordinate wise and we retain this meaning of $\geq$ throughout this work.
-Like other PI implementations, RPI also interleaves policy evaluations and policy updates.
-Its novelty is in its policy evaluation approach in \eqref{e:GUIDE.PE.Opt}.
-Unlike standard techniques, observe that RPI does not try to find an arbitrary close approximation to $Q_{\mu_k},$ or minimize the projected-Bellman error, or even be conservatively close to $f_k.$ On the contrary, RPI finds $f \in \cF$ that is farthest away from $f_k$ under a given norm $\|\cdot\|,$ subject to the constraint $T_{\mu_k} f \geq f \geq f_k.$ RPI's policy update step simply involves replacing the current policy $\mu_k$ with the one that is greedy with respect to $f_{k + 1}.$ Similar greedy updates are also used in classical PI and in existing FA variants such as approximate PI \citep{bertsekas1996neuro} and AMPI-Q \citep{ampi}.
+The inequalities there are coordinate wise and we retain this convention for vector inequalities throughout.
+Like other PI implementations, RPI also interleaves policy evaluations and policy updates, but its novelty lies in the evaluation step.
+Rather than seeking a close approximation to $Q_{\mu_k},$ or minimizing the projected-Bellman error, or even being conservatively close to $f_k,$ RPI chooses $f \in \cF$ that is farthest away from $f_k$ under a given norm $\|\cdot\|,$ subject to $T_{\mu_k} f \geq f \geq f_k.$ The policy-update step is standard: it replaces the current policy $\mu_k$ with the one that is greedy with respect to $f_{k + 1},$ as in classical PI and in existing FA variants such as approximate PI \citep{bertsekas1996neuro} and AMPI-Q \citep{ampi}.